 However, some colonies may swarm in the last summer to early fall, depending on size and growth during the summer.
 Some species of termites prefer swarming during the day, and others only take flight at dusk.

-The average swarm lasts 30 to 40 minutes, and many homeowners might not be outside to see this termite activity.
-As a result, the termites land and look for a new home.
+The average swarm lasts 30 to 40 minutes.
+Many homeowners might not be outside to see this termite activity but dropped termite wings and other signs can indicate their presence.

 Signs of Swarmer Termite Infestations